Deploying NeoLoad Web in AWS

 kubectl get pods -n ingress-nginx

-To verify what IP is being used by the ingress controller, You can remote into the nginx controller and run a command (like curl):
+To verify what IP is being used by the ingress controller, run the following commands:

 3.139.107.100